 In the Greek setting, the Democritus University of Thrace (DUTH) was the first HEI that introduced the scientific discussion on teaching and learning at universities, supporting a student-centered methodology.
 In September 2016, a Symposium was held in the city of Alexandroupolis, organized by the DUTH /Department of Molecular Biology and Genetics/ Laboratory of Teaching and Professional Development of BioScientists, titled "University Pedagogy: Education and teaching in higher education, a terra incognita?".
-The papers published in the Proceedings (http://panepistimiaki-paidagogiki.gr/praktika/praktika2016.pdf) provided the core material regarding the basic principles for the Hellenic net of University Pedagogy, which was established during the Symposium.
+The papers published in the Proceedings (http://panepistimiaki-paidagogiki.gr/praktika/praktika2016.pdf) provided the core material regarding the basic principles for the Hellenic net of University Pedagogy, which was the founding text of Basic Principles for the Hellenic Net of University Pedagogy, which was established during the Symposium6.